Nareshix/rsql/README.md

 ```

 ### Postgres Compatibility

-You can use Postgres-style casting syntax. `rsql` transpiles it to SQLite syntax at compile time.
+You can use Postgres-style casting syntax. `lazysql` transpiles it to SQLite syntax at compile time.

 ```rust
 // You write:
 sql!("SELECT price::text FROM items")